5l1v3r1/namely/README.md

 optional arguments:
   -h, --help            show this help message and exit -n name name, --name name name
-                        A single name
+                        A single name.
   -nf namefile, --namefile namefile
-                        A list of names
+                        A list of names.
   -d domain, --domain domain
-                        A single domain
+                        A single domain.
   -df domainfile, --domainfile domainfile
-                        A list of domains
+                        A list of domains.
   -t template, --template template
-                        A single template
+                        A single template, has to be the last argument.
+Don't forget to escape the $ symbols.
   -tf templatefile, --templatefile templatefile
-                        A list of templates
+                        A list of templates.
   -o outfile, --outfile outfile
-                        The file to output to
+                        The file to output to.
+  -k key key, --key key key
+                        Custom key. -k [key] [wordlist]
 ```

 ## Example Usage